awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 To learn more about defining pipelines, see [Define SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/define-pipeline.html)\.

-## Export to Python code<a name="data-wrangler-data-export-python-code"></a>
+## Export to Python Code<a name="data-wrangler-data-export-python-code"></a>

 To export all steps in your data flow to a Python file that you can manually integrate into any data processing workflow, choose the **Export to Code** option\.

 You may need to configure the Python script to make it runnable\.
 For example, you may need to modify your Spark environment, and ensure you are running the script from an environment that has permission to access AWS resources\.

-## Export to the SageMaker FeatMoure Store<a name="data-wrangler-data-export-feature-store"></a>
+## Export to the SageMaker Feature Store<a name="data-wrangler-data-export-feature-store"></a>

 The SageMaker Feature Store can be used to create, share, and manage curated data for machine learning \(ML\) development\.
-You can configure an online and offline feature store to centralized store for features and associated metadata so features can be easily discovered and reused\.
+You can configure an online and offline feature store to be a centralized store for features and associated metadata so features can be easily discovered and reused\.
 To learn more about the Data Wrangler feature store, see [Amazon SageMaker Feature Store](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store.html)\.

 ### Use A Jupyter Notebook to Add Features to a Feature Store<a name="data-wrangler-feature-store-notebook"></a>

 The Jupyter Notebook that SageMaker produces can be used to process your dataset using a SageMaker Data Wrangler job, and then ingest the data into an online and offline feature store\.

 **Important**
-The IAM role you use to run this notebook must have the following AWS managed policies attached: AmazonSageMakerFullAccess and AmazonSageMakerFeatureStoreAccess\.
+The IAM role you use to run this notebook must have the following AWS managed policies attached: `AmazonSageMakerFullAccess` and `AmazonSageMakerFeatureStoreAccess`\.

 You only need to enable one online or offline feature store when you create a feature group\.
 Optionally, you can enable both\.
 To disable online store creation, set `EnableOnlineStore` to `False`: